Ashim-K-Shrestha/Activity-Lifecycle-and-State/README.md

 ### Main Activity UI

 **The final app consists of two activities; mainActivity and secondActivity.
-The UI of the mainActivity has 10 textViews that are visible from the start and when the products are added from the second activity, then they are displayed in the text views.
+The UI of the mainActivity has 10 textViews that are visible from the start but with no text and when the products are added from the second activity, then they are displayed in the text views.
 The count of a product increases when it is added multiple times.**

 ![Main UI](SS/MainUI.png)